Financial

 Is it okay to reach out to students in the group I'm interested in?

 Yes!
 Many of us did the same when we were applying to graduate school.
 It is helpful to hear more about the group dynamic and to determine if this is a space you can see yourself working in.
 This can be done before or after you send in an application.
-If one of our mentors is in a group you'd be interested in, it is ideal to request them as a mentor in our application and reach out to them via that method.
+You may also request a mentor in a group you'd be interested in (although we may not always be able to accommodate such requests).

 When is the application to EAPS due?

 Check the EAPS website for the official word on when the application is due.
-This year it is on December 1.
+This year the application closes on December 1 at 11:50pm.

 Potential Timeline for applying to EAPS

 Within 5 years before the application deadline: Prepare for and take the GRE.
-If you are applying to the Planetary sciences, you will also need to take a Chemistry or Physics Subject Test.
-Check the website for updates on GRE test requirements due to COVID-19.
+If you are applying to the Planetary Sciences, you can also optionally submit a Physics Subject Test.
+Check the website for updates on GRE test requirements.

-Within 2 years before the application deadline: Prepare for and take either the IELTS (preferred) or TOEFL if you are a non-native English speaker.
+Within 2 years before the application deadline: Prepare for and take either the IELTS (preferred), TOEFL or Duolingo English Test (DET) if you are a non-native English speaker.
 Learn more about the requirements for this here.

-August-November: Work on your personal statement, comprise a list of the relevant math and science courses you've taken, meet with your mentor through the Application Mentorship Program, finalize all elements of your application
+August-November: Work on your personal statement, meet with your mentor through the Application Mentorship Program, finalize all elements of your application.